Parkville Park Reservation

 This plot of land is Parkville’s namesake and was given to the people of Parkville by Simon J. Martenet with the stipulation that it always remain a park.
 Martenet, a notable surveyor and civil engineer, is best known for his comprehensive mapping of the State of Maryland.
 He described this area as: “One of the healthiest and pleasantest locations near Baltimore.”

 In 1998 this park was placed on the Baltimore County final landmarks list as an historic site.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Parkville All Wars Memorial (within shouting distance of this marker); British Gun 5" (approx. half a mile away); American Gun (approx. half a mile away); Lt.
-Owen E. Sweeney, Jr. Memorial (approx. 1.4 miles away); Women's Suffrage (approx. 1˝ miles away); Overlea Waiting Station (approx. 1˝ miles away); Knettishall (approx. 1.7 miles away); Taylor’s Chapel (approx. 1.9 miles away).
+Parkville All Wars Memorial (within shouting distance of this marker); V.F.W.
+Parkville Post 9083 (approx. 0.3 miles away); British Gun 5" (approx. half a mile away); American Gun

 Credits.
 This page was last revised on March 26, 2018.
-This page originally submitted on June 1, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 89 times since then and 29 times this year.
-Last updated on March 21, 2018, by Devry Jones of Washington, District of Columbia.
+It was originally submitted on June 1, 2017, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 132 times since then and 7 times this year.
+Last updated on March 21, 2018, by Devry Becker Jones of Washington, District of Columbia.
 Photos: 1, 2, 3. submitted on June 1, 2017, by Don Morfe of Baltimore, Maryland. • Andrew Ruppenstein was the editor who published this page.